 You might be wondering how the virus even came into existence.
 Let’s get into the depth of the history of the Ebola virus:

 The virus was discovered in 1976.
 It took place when there were two outbreaks of the fatal haemorrhagic fever in various regions of Central Asia.

-The second outbreak happened in Sudan.
+The second outbreak and people infected with ebola rose in Sudan.